bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 ## Description

-In this challenge, you will create a Single Page Application complete with Client-Side Routing and components that are built to consume a 3rd party Web Server (API).
-Your handle and display data from the [Rick and Morty API](https://rickandmortyapi.com/documentation).
-You will design, architect, and develop a React Based SPA web app.
+In this challenge, you will create a Single Page Application complete with Client-Side Routing.
+It must consume a 3rd party API service (based on the TV show [Rick and Morty](https://rickandmortyapi.com/documentation).)

 ## Self-Study/Essay Questions